_______________________________

 July 6, 1921 - March 6, 2016

-Passed Away at Age 94 from Heart Failure
+Passed Away on March 6, 2016 at Age 94 From Congestive Heart Failure

 Merv Griffin (Talk Show Host)